dailydotdev/docs/docs/integrations/sharing-bookmarks.md

 The GitHub action is planned to run every work. thisa can be changed by adjusting the cron part in the daily.dev-bookmarks.yml file.

 ![](https://daily-now-res.cloudinary.com/image/upload/v1644219700/docs/bookmarksGithub12.png)

+Well done!
+You have successfully integrated your bookmarks with GitHub.